 Pricewaterhouse Coopers (PwC) Skills for Australia is the SSO for the Naval Shipbuilding Sector and represents the Naval Shipbuilding Industry Reference Committee (IRC).
 You can follow the links on their website to access Industry Skills Forecasts and proposed Schedule of Work and latest industry news.

-To ensure feedback from WA stakeholders has been included, the LDSC regularly provides advice and recommendations to the AIS and PwC Skills for Australia on the development of the Training Package materials as well as the development of other industry related materials such as Industry and Skills Forecasts.
+To ensure feedback from WA stakeholders has been included, the LDSC regularly provides advice and recommendations to the AIS and PwC Skills for Australia on the development of Training Package materials as well as the development of other industry related materials such as Industry and Skills Forecasts.
 Please contact the LDSC if you would like to provide feedback or be involved in these consultations.

 How Can I Begin a Career in Defence Industries?

-Visit the Defence or Defence Industries Industry Profile section for more information on the careers and skills in demand within this sector.
+Visit the Defence or Defence Industries Industry Profile section above, for more information on the careers and skills in demand within this sector.